- Patient Information:

 7. I understand that the following are considered effective forms of birth control: Primary: Tubal ligation (having my tubes tied), partner's vasectomy, birth control pills, injectable/implantable/insertable/topical (patch) hormonal birth control products, and IUDs (intrauterine devices).
 Secondary: Latex condoms (with or without spermicide, which is a special cream or jelly that kills sperm), diaphragms and cervical caps (which must be used with a spermicide).
 I understand that at least 1 of my 2 methods of birth control must be a primary method.
 INITIAL: ___________

-8. I will talk with my prescriber about any medicines or dietary supplements I plan to take during my SORIATANE treatment because certain birth control methods may not work if I am taking certain medicines or herbal products (for example, Saint John's wort).
+8. I will talk with my prescriber about any medicines or dietary supplements I plan to take while taking SORIATANE because certain birth control methods may not work if I am taking certain medicines or herbal products (for example, St. John's wort).
 INITIAL: ___________

 9. Unless I have had a hysterectomy or my prescriber says I have gone completely through menopause, I understand that I must have 2 negative pregnancy test results before I can get a prescription to start SORIATANE.
-I will then have pregnancy tests on a monthly basis during my SORIATANE therapy as instructed by my prescriber.
-In addition, for at least 3 years after the end of my treatment with SORIATANE, I will have a pregnancy test every 3 months.
+I will then have pregnancy tests on a monthly basis during therapy with SORIATANE as instructed by my prescriber.
+In addition, for at least 3 years after I stop taking SORIATANE, I will have a pregnancy test every 3 months.
 INITIAL: ___________

 10. I understand that I should not start taking SORIATANE until I am sure that I am not pregnant and have negative results from 2 pregnancy tests.
 INITIAL: ___________